 Families in FranceOn average, a French woman has slightly less than two children, which makes France one of the champions of birth rates in Europe.
 Nevertheless, the majority of French families are made up of an only child, to the detriment of large families, which have been declining since the 1990s.

-The evolution of family structuresIn 2020, the number of marriages amounted to over 148 thousand, which is the lowest number of marriages ever recorded.
+The evolution of family structuresIn 2020, the number of marriages amounted to less than 155 thousand, which is the lowest number of marriages ever recorded.
 The following year, this figure had increased again and reached 220,000.

 Nowadays, even though most French people are still traditionally attached to the marital institution, it is no longer considered a necessary step in making a home together.
 Not only are the majority of children born out of wedlock, but the average age at the first marriage has increased by about eight years for men and women between 2004 and 2020.